moosetechnology/FamixQueries/README.md

 # Famix Queries
 I am a model of queries for Famix.

-Evaluate this code in a Playground to load Famix Queries and the associated browser:
+Evaluate this code in a Playground to load Famix Queries and the associated browser in a Moose Image:

 ```Smalltalk
 Metacello new